 And so, as we exit today’s TCS Amsterdam Marathon and head toward November 3rd and the ING New York City Marathon, the field there will not simply be competing against one another for the five-borough title, and/or the World Marathon Major cycle title.
 No, 2011 New York champion and course record holder Goffrey Mutai and the lads will be competing against what has just transpired in Berlin, Chicago and Amsterdam over the last month and a half.
 In fact, it was Wilson Kipsang’s world record in Berlin which spurred his sometime training mate, Geoffrey Mutai, into supposing that a sub-2:05 is possible in New York given the conditions. (more…)

-Its fun to play with statistics, because like the bible, you can use them to support just about whatever position you’d like.
-So while Spanish statistician Miguel Calvosifts through the splits (via an English translation by my Italian colleague Alberto Stretti) comparing Wilson Kipsang‘s 2:03:23 world record in Berlin three weeks ago with countryman Dennis Kimetto’s course record 2:03:45 at the Bank of America Chicago Marathon last Sunday, I’m digging into the money game.
+Stats are like bible quotes, got one for any POV.
+So while Spanish statistician Miguel Calvosifts through the splits from Berlin three weeks ago (translation by Alberto Stretti) comparing Wilson Kipsang‘s 2:03:23 marathon world record with countryman Dennis Kimetto’s course record 2:03:45 at the Chicago Marathon last Sunday, I’m digging into the money game.

-As I wrote last week, there is no contest in how running’s money plays out for a Kenyan versus an American runner in terms of impact and purchasing power.
-But let’s make it more interesting and compare a top Kenyan runner, say Dennis Kimetto, with top business CEOs in terms of value for service. (more…)
+There’s no contest how money plays out in terms of impact and purchasing power.
+But let’s make it more interesting and compare a top runner say, Dennis Kimetto, with top business CEOs in terms of value for service. (more…)